BIO

 I am mona.”

 Mona transitioned from writing and performing her poetry to rapping in 2015.
-Her single “Hijabi” was a ground breaking debut with millions of views which featured Mona, 8 months pregnant with her second child, surrounded by an intersectional group of dynamic women as Mona sang “all around the world love women every shade” calling out racism, colorism and tribalism Proclaiming her pride and personal freedom the song continues, “So even if you hate it, I still wrap my hijab.”
+Her single “Hijabi” was a ground breaking debut with millions of views which featured Mona, 8 months pregnant with her second child, surrounded by an intersectional group of dynamic women as Mona sang “all around the world love women every shade” calling out racism, colorism and tribalism, proclaiming her pride and personal freedom the song continues, “So even if you hate it, I still wrap my hijab.”
 Mona’s second single, Dog took on violence against women with lyrics which call out men in positions of religious authority who use their power to harm.

 Her EP, Barbarican was met with critical acclaim upon its release in 2018.
 The lead single, Lifted is a visual glory telling the story of what it is to lose and then find yourself.
 The song was written at a time when Mona was suffering from postpartum depression after the birth of her second child.
 The EP was named after the emerging identity of people waking up to the colonial inversion of realities where “savagery” and “barbarism” are actually badges of honor in light of the history of the evil inhumanity of “western” civilization.